jakubtuchol/epi/README.md

 - [x] 18.6: Find the majority element
 - [x] 18.7: The gasup problem
 - [x] 18.8: Compute the maximum water trapped by a pair of vertical lines
-- [ ] 18.9: Compute the largest rectange under the skyline
+- [ ] 18.9: Compute the largest rectangle under the skyline